Overview

 Propel Carbontech

-Propel Carbontech will award a total of $500,000 in grant funds annually to between four and eight projects focused on CDIs eligible technologies (see below) at Technology Readiness Levels (TRL) 2-3.
-There is no restriction on eligible entities that can apply.
+Propel Carbontech will award a total up to $500,000 in grant funds annually to between four and eight projects focused on CDIs eligible technologies (see below) at Technology Readiness Levels (TRL) 2-3.
+Teams must be external to Columbia University.

 Carbontech Leap (Columbia University only)